Skater Spotlight: Brad, 38

 Instagram: @brad_wheeler_skate.

-Brad’s not chasing recognition.
-He’s chasing flow.
+Brad is not chasing recognition.
+He is chasing flow.

 Real people.
 Honest stories.
 No hype.